 - Highlight Your Job Title: Make your job titles in italics.

 - Use Official Department Names: Be sure to state your department name correctly.
-Refer to the terminology guide to verify the name.
+Refer to the Editorial Style Guide to verify the name.

 - Use Black: Set the text in black.

 - Avoid Images: Inserting images in the email signature will not always appear as intended nor successfully be previewed by your recipients.
-Do not use social media icons or BYUH logos.
+Do not use social media icons.

 - Avoid Quotes or Additional Statements: As your email address and signature both represent the university, anything you chose to include will be communicated on behalf of BYUH.